piermafrost/GEOCLIM5_sulf/README.md

   See examples in INPUT/ERA5/ (ascii files.
 Area in 1e6 km2, temperature in °C, runoff in cm/y, if INPUT_MODE is 'ascii').
   Alternatively, those 4 inputs can be read from GCM outputs (land annual climatology), in netCDF format.
   Set INPUT_MODE as 'GCM' in config/IO_CONDITIONS.
 The GCM output files info must be provided in config/GCM_input_conditions.
   The model expect 1 netCDF file per CO2 level.
-It recognises several units and completes automatic conversions.
-If the units are not recognised, the default units will be assumed, but the user will be asked interactively to validate it.
+It recognizes several units and completes automatic conversions.
+If the units are not recognized, the default units will be assumed, but the user will be asked interactively to validate it.
 New units and conversion factors can easily be added in source/physical_units.f90 (see section *defining new physical units* in *Further information*).
 * Lithology mask: a netCDF file containing the area fraction covered by each lithology class in every land pixels.
   Alternatively, the user can specify directly in config/IO_CONDITIONS a geographically uniform lithology fraction for each class.